YusufYaser/ShellAccess/README.md

 ## Important Disclaimer
 This plugin is not designed to run on an everyday use server.

+I am not responsible for any damages that happen because of this plugin.

 **Use this for educational purposes only!**

 ## Information